rabiulrahat/Grainbee-App/README.md

 - 🧍‍♂️ **Impact**
   Many low‑income families do not receive their full entitled ration benefits.
 - 🚀 **Vision**
-  Use a **blockchain‑backed digital platform** so every ration transaction is traceable, tamper‑evident, and visible to authorities in near real time.[web:186][web:188]
+  Use a **blockchain‑backed digital platform** so every ration transaction is traceable, tamper‑evident, and visible to authorities in near real time.

-This repository is the **frontend app** that officers, dealers, or citizens use; all trusted data and business logic live in the **Grainbee_Blockchain** backend.[web:81][web:190]
+This repository is the **frontend app** that officers, dealers, or citizens use; all trusted data and business logic live in the **Grainbee_Blockchain** backend.

 ---

 ## 🔗 Backend Connection

 - **Backend repo**: [`JonyBepary/Grainbee_Blockchain`](https://github.com/JonyBepary/Grainbee_Blockchain)
-- **Technology**: Hyperledger Fabric–based blockchain for ration records, member registries, and distribution events.[web:190]
+- **Technology**: Hyperledger Fabric–based blockchain for ration records, member registries, and distribution events.
 - The app communicates with REST/gRPC APIs exposed by the Fabric network (gateway service), so:
   - Every issued ration card,
   - Every pickup,